FriendsOfSymfony/FOSCommentBundle/Resources/doc/13-hooking_into_the_js_code.md

 ### fos_comment_cancel_form(  )

-Triggered when the comment reply is closed
+Triggered when the comment reply is closed.

 Preventing the default action will cancel closing the form.